a5anka/a5anka.github.io/_posts/2014-05-29-amqp-publisher-subscriber-example-with-wso2-mb-server.md

 {% endhighlight %}

-## Subscriber
+## Subscriber - Synchronous

-Subscriber code specified below will connect to the WSO2 MB and retrieve the message published in "hello: message queue and print it in the console.
+Subscriber code specified below will connect to the WSO2 MB and retrieve the message published in "hello" message queue and print it in the console.

 {% highlight java %}